Full Disclosure - 3I ATLAS

 Before the final key-turn, Prosthetic Conscience deployed a focused Graviton-EM Pulse from a low-observable drone loitering near Earth’s L2 point.
 The pulse was tuned for a very specific kind of failure.
 A single nanosecond timing jitter in logic gates across a five-kilometer radius around the facility.
 Every circuit in the silo flickered.
 A synchronization error so statistically absurd it would be filed as a cosmic ray incident, which humans already accepted as a thing because cosmic rays really did produce maddening glitches.

-Earth kept spinning, oblivious, the way a commuter keeps driving after a near collision they never noticed because the other car swerved first.
+Earth kept spinning, oblivious, like a commuter who keeps driving after a near collision they never noticed because the other car swerved first.

 Prosthetic Conscience’s report to Contact read simply: